Maimonides Park

 Despite suffering the most Hurricane Sandy damage of any stadium in affiliated baseball, MCU was ready for its 2013 home opener - but the game was, ironically, rained out.

 The ballpark appears in the movie Bottom of the 9th (2019).
-It features, on its outside concourse, a life-sized sculpture of Pee Wee Reese wrapping his arm around teammate Jackie Robinson, recreating a famous moment from Robinson's historic rookie season with the Brooklyn Dodgers in 1947.
+It features, on its outside concourse, a life-sized sculpture of Pee Wee Reese wrapping his arm around teammate Jackie Robinson.
+It recreates a famous moment during Robinson's historic rookie season, in which he broke MLB's 57-year-old color line with the 1947 Brooklyn Dodgers.

 Current ballparks of the South Atlantic League